-And of course their years in the Hotel hold very many special memories for all of us the former staff.
+And of course their years in the Hotel hold very many special memories for all of us, the former staff.
 Indeed, nearly every family in the Parish had some connection with the Hotel – some member of the family had worked at some stage, in the bar, the kitchen, upstairs or on the farm.
-We all have different memories like; the people we worked with; the people who stayed; the characters who drank in the bar; the bands that played and there was the farm.
+We all have different memories like; the people we worked with; the people who stayed; the characters who drank in the bar; the bands that played, and there was the farm.
 We remember the McHughs from Dublin (Michael and family), the Holmes from Belfast (George, Mirtle and their parents), the McKennas from Monaghan, the Hartes and the McKeowns from Mullingar and the many generations of the Flemings.
 Remember Johnny Porter, Mrs Peters and Charlie Dunleavy.
 The people who frequented the bar; Remember Larry Gillen, Francis Murik and all the others.

 During the great summers of the seventies Connie had a set programme of music.
-The late Charlie Bennett and Kevin Keeney played every Monday night (Charlie and Kevin), Tuesday was always the Fanadians (from Inishowen), Wednesday, we always had Charlie Cannon and the Emblems, Thursday, was Paddy Gillespie and the Saloon Beats, Friday could vary with sometimes Frank and Johnny (Frank McGhee and Johnny D) or the Silver Wings with James and Benny until a rival Silver Wings led by a girl called Joan arrived on the scene.
+The late Charlie Bennett and Kevin Keeney played every Monday night (Charlie and Kevin), Tuesday was always the Fanadians (from Inishowen), Wednesday we always had Charlie Cannon and the Emblems, Thursday was Paddy Gillespie and the Saloon Beats, Friday could vary with sometimes Frank and Johnny (Frank McGhee and Johnny D) or the Silver Wings with James and Benny until a rival Silver Wings led by a girl called Joan arrived on the scene.
 Saturdays always had Jack Ramsey, brother Allan and the late Donal Britton, known as the “Travelling Folk” – could we ever forget them.
 Sunday was the great Cara Melly and the Auctioneers and sometimes we had the “Starlites” with Michael Cannon, James Baker and Aidan Boyce.
-Seacrching for Connies cows was always an important job, they were either in Margaret Nancys garden, Josie Brennans field or their favourite spot the graveyard.
+Searching for Connie’s cows was always an important job, they were either in Margaret Nancy’s garden, Josie Brennan’s field or their favourite spot – the graveyard.

-Connie particular love of football is well known.
-He was a member of the Monaghan team when he lived in New York and when he returned home he took a great interest in football and many well noted excursions took place to the All Ireland games amongst them was once in the company of brother Pete, Bernard Maguire and Larry Gillen.
+Connie’s particular love of football is well known.
+He was a member of the Monaghan team when he lived in New York and when he returned home he took a great interest in football and many well noted excursions took place to the All Ireland games.
+Amongst them was once in the company of brother Pete, Bernard Maguire and Larry Gillen.
 On another occasion with George Doherty and Liam Duffin.
-No one knows but it is believed they enjoyed the game.
+No one knows, but it is believed they enjoyed the game.
 But Connie was particularly proud when Down won the All Ireland in 1991 and he was so glad to welcome D. J. Kane to the Hotel with Sam Maguire to the G.A.A.
 Dinner Dance.
 But of course his greatest joy was to welcome Anthony Molloy to the Hotel on Monday 18th September, 1992, as Captain of the All Ireland Champions.